 Connect supports people in crisis, as well as providing a preventative service, by supporting people before they reach crisis point.
 Connect also receives funding to provide emotional support to people who are carers.
 Freephone 0808 800 1212, available 6pm till 2am every night of the year.

 Dial House is a safe place in times of crisis.
 If you are feeling desperate or need someone to talk to then Dial House is a safe place to visit when you feel you can’t cope – a sanctuary at times of mental distress.
 Visitors can use the house as time out from a difficult situation or a home environment where they may feel unsafe or that may exacerbate their difficulties.

 Visitors can relax in a homely environment and can also gain one to one support from the team of Crisis Support Workers.
-At Dial House we have a family room, so parents in crisis can bring children with them.
-We also transport visitors to and from the house by taxi, to make their journey safe and comfortable.
+At Dial House, there is a family room, so parents in crisis can bring children with them.
+They also transport visitors to and from the house by taxi, to make their journey safe and comfortable.
 Call 0113 260 9328, available every Friday, Saturday, Sunday and Monday 6pm – 2am.